ryanbrowne360/BurgerLogger/README.md

 Description:

-This application is designed so that the user can easily use their budget tracker both online and offline without loosing functionality.
+This is a fun and simple application that demonstrates the use of "handlebars" and mysql database capabilities.
+It allows you to view, add, and "devour" any burger that you can think of.

 Installation:

-The files in the repository contain all the dependencies, api calls, and js functionality.
-The user must have Node.js installed.
-From there, go to the local directory that contains all the files for this application in your terminal.
-Then type node server.js, and the application should be live on http://localhost:3000 in your browser.
+You simply need a browser that supports javascript.
+Visit the deployed heroku link in your browswer.
+Alternatively you can clone this repository, and run from your local computer.
+You have to have Node.js installed.
+Then in the directory of this applications main folder, execute the command "node server.js".
+From there, go to the localhost:PORT in your browser.
+This can be done both on or offline as long as you can connect to the sql database.

 [Link to Application](https://github.com/ryanbrowne360/BurgerLogger.git)

 Usage:

 When the user opens the application page, they are presented with a simple user interface.
-From here they are able to type the name of their transaction, the amount, and whether it is an addition or subtraction.
-Their history is displayed on a table, and total over time graph is also visible.
+From here they are able to type the name of their digital burger, then add it to a list, and "devour" it.
+This moves it to a list of "devoured" burgers.

 - *Google Chrome*
 - *JavaScript*
 - *Node.js*
 - *JQuery*
+- *Handle Bars*
+- *Heroku*
 - *HTML*
 - *CSS*
 - *Ryan Browne Software Developer* [Ryan Browne](https://github.com/ryanbrowne360/)